StephanieStallworth/Classification_Models_Python/README.md

-# Classification_Models_Python
+# Classification Models in Python
-Classification models with Python package scikit-learn
+Linear and non-linear classification models with Python package scikit-learn

 ## Linear